BlockSigner/cove/site/content/english/identification.md

 ---
-title: Identity verification for electronic signing
+title: Identification for electronic signing
 description: Each e-signature must be uniquely attributable to one person.
 Therefore, Skribble requires the identification of the signatories.
 The procedures differ depending on the application.
 slug: identification
 # opengraph image (for facebook and twitter)